Past Regional Work

 The overarching goal of this collaborative group was to advance sustainable water management and use in the San Jose watershed by increasing awareness of watershed health issues among water users, the general public and decision-makers.

-FBC provided secretariat support to the Roundtable and helped participants to assess options and carry out their work.
+FBC provided secretariat support to the Roundtable and helped participants to assess options to carry out their work.

 Friends of Churn Creek

 Friends of Churn Creek is a non-profit society that helped BC Parks achieve a conservation and cultural heritage vision for Churn Creek Protected Area, home to some of BC’s most rare and threatened bunchgrass grasslands.
-This area has longstanding importance for First Nations, and it offers opportunities for hiking, horseback riding, biking and wildlife viewing, as well as carefully managed cattle grazing.
+This area has longstanding importance for First Nations.
+It also offers opportunities for hiking, horseback riding, biking and wildlife viewing, and carefully managed cattle grazing.

-FBC was happy to lend a hand to Friends of Churn Creek at the time they began their work in 2009, which included invasive plant control and public education.
+FBC lent a hand to Friends of Churn Creek at the time they began their work in 2009, which included invasive plant control and public education.
 Visit their site: www.friendsofchurn.ca.

-Six BC First Nations have created an exciting future for the historic Nuxalk-Carrier Grease Trail (Alexander Mackenzie Heritage Trail), which runs from Quesnel to Bella Coola, through a management plan for its care and restoration.
+Six BC First Nations have worked together on revitalizing the historic Nuxalk-Carrier Grease Trail (Alexander Mackenzie Heritage Trail).
+This trail runs from Quesnel to Bella Coola.

 In more recent times, the grease trail has presented both opportunities and challenges.
 As always, it connects six First Nations — the Nuxalk (Bella Coola), Ulkatcho (Anahim Lake), Lhoosk’uz Dene (Kluskus), Lhtako Dene (Red Bluff), Nazko and Lheidli T’enneh.
 In 2011 representatives of these communities formed a working group to explore options for future care and management of the trail.
-FBC was pleased to serve as project secretariat for the First Nations in their initial work and collaboration on a new management plan for discussion with the Province.
-The intent was to manage the trail in a way that brings social, cultural, environmental and economic benefits to their communities and offers better tourism options.
+FBC was project secretariat for the First Nations in their initial work and collaboration on a new management plan for discussion with the Province.
+The vision of the Nations was to manage the trail in a way that brings social, cultural, environmental and economic benefits to their communities and offers better tourism options.

 For a look, visit the Nuxalk-Carrier Grease Trail site.

-FBC has helped with climate change adaptation planning projects in the region.
-In 2012 the Cariboo Regional District prepared an adaptation strategy, and Xat'sull/Soda Creek First Nation explored climate adaptation in conjunction with its comprehensive community planning process.
+FBC has helped to advance climate adaptation planning projects in the region.
+In 2012 the Cariboo Regional District prepared an adaptation strategy, and Xat’sull/Soda Creek First Nation explored climate adaptation in conjunction with its comprehensive community planning process.
 Both projects were funded by the BC Regional Adaptation Collaborative.

 Cariboo Regional District